Targeting Markets Tutorial

 What is a Market?

-The simplest way to define a market is to think of it as consisting of all the people or organizations that may have an interest in purchasing a company’s products or services.
+With this groundwork in place, it is now time to turn our attention to strategic decisions undertaken by the marketer to address customers’ needs and help the organization meet its objectives.
 In other words, a market comprises all customers who have needs that may be fulfilled by an organization’s offerings.
 Yet just having a need is not enough to define a market.
 Many people may say they have a need for a California mansion that overlooks the Pacific Ocean but most would not be considered potential customers of a real estate agent who is attempting to sell such a property.
 So other factors come into play when defining a market.

 The first factor is that markets consist of customers who are qualified to make a purchase.
 Qualified customers are defined as those who: